 - Key Words: A+ member of Australian institute of Architects, Passionate about modern and contemporary design excellence, sustainability and material longevity.

 - Entry Type: Business

 Since her childhood, Yasmin Manttan has lived and breathed window furnishings.
-The daughter of a blind and curtain manufacturer, her father's company Australian Curtain Industries Pty Ltd was the largest of its kind in Australia until the late 1980s with… Bayside News*
+The daughter of a blind and curtain manufacturer, her father's company Australian Curtain Industries Pty Ltd was the largest of its kind in Australia until the late 1980s with… Bayside Area*